What is Idiopathic Pulmonary Fibrosis (IPF)?

 200,000 patients in the United States, of these:

 The word “pulmonary” means lung and the word “fibrosis” means scar tissue— similar to scars that form on the skin from an old injury or surgery.
 So, in its simplest sense, pulmonary fibrosis (PF) means scarring in the lungs.
 Over time, the scar tissue blocks the movement of oxygen from inside the tiny air sacs in the lungs into the bloodstream.
 Low oxygen levels (and the stiff scar tissue itself) can cause people who have pulmonary fibrosis to feel short of breath, particularly when walking and exercising.

 Interstitial Lung Disease and Pulmonary Fibrosis

 Pulmonary fibrosis isn’t just one disease.
-It is a family of more than 200 this link will open a new tab.
+It is a family of more than 200.
 The PF family of lung diseases is part of an even larger group of diseases called interstitial lung diseases (also known as ILD), which includes all of the diseases that have inflammation and/or scarring in the lung.
 In ILDs, it is the walls of the air sacs of the lung, and the tissue and space around these air sacs, where the injury and damage occur.
 Some interstitial lung diseases don’t include scar tissue.
 When an interstitial lung disease does include scar tissue in the lung, we call it pulmonary fibrosis.

 Pulmonary Fibrosis and Interstitial Lung Disease Statistics